 The Freezer Legs Are Broken

 Another possible reason why the freezer door might not be staying closed and that the legs are broken.
-Typically, there are four legs underneath the appliance that are responsible for keeping it level.
+Typically, there are two legs underneath the appliance (at the front) that are responsible for keeping it level.
 If one of the legs has been broken, then the freezer is no longer level.
-Take a closer look at the legs and make sure they are all the same height.
-You might need to use a tape measure to help you.
+Usually, each corner of the appliance has a wheel that you can use to move the unit wherever you need it.

 If one of the legs is damaged, you may need to put something underneath the leg to stabilize it temporarily.
 This is not a permanent solution, and you need to figure out how you can get a new leg for the freezer.
 Take a look at the manual and see if there is any information you can use to help you.

 When the new leg arrives, you might be able to install it on your own.
-At the same time, you will have to take the freezer over to put the new leg on.
+At the same time, you may need to tilt the freezer over to put the new leg on.
 Therefore, you will need to remove all the items from the freezer before you do this.
-That way, you can protect your item from harm and you do not have to worry about breaking the freezer.
+That way, you can protect your item from harm, and you do not have to worry about breaking the freezer.

 If you are uncomfortable doing this on your own, you should call a professional who can help you.
 That way, you can protect yourself, your freezer, and the food you have inside your appliance.
 After the new leg has been installed, it should be level again.